mjordan/islandora_workbench_docs/docs/user_management.md

 If you prefer that the user indicated in Workbench's `username` config setting not have full administrator permissions, you will need to do the following:

 1. Create a new Drupal role for you user named, for example, "Workbench user".
-2. Make sure Drupal is running version 1.2.0 or higher of the Islandora Workbench Integration module.
-Workbench will tell you during `--check` if you need to update the Integration module.
-3. Include `use_workbench_permissions: true` in your Workbench config file.
+2. Include `use_workbench_permissions: true` in your Workbench config file.
 If you do not include this setting, or set it to `false` (the default), Workbench will expect the user defined in `username` to have the administrator role.
+3. Make sure Drupal is running version 1.2.0 or higher of the Islandora Workbench Integration module.
+If you put `use_workbench_permissions: true` in your config file, and run `--check`, Workbench will tell you if you need to update the Integration module.

 Below is a sample "Workbench user" role configuration that you can use.